-Canon SL2 versus Fujifilm X-T20
+Canon SL2 vs Fujifilm X-T20

 The Canon EOS Rebel SL2 (called Canon 200D in some regions) and the Fujifilm X-T20 are two digital cameras that were revealed to the public, respectively, in June 2017 and January 2017.
 The SL2 is a DSLR, while the X-T20 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T20 is notably smaller (14 percent) than the Canon SL2.
 Moreover, the X-T20 is markedly lighter (15 percent) than the SL2.
 In this context, it is worth noting that neither the SL2 nor the X-T20 are weather-sealed.